-Sarah lives in East Arnhem Land in a small town called Nhulunbuy with her family and works in Tennant Creek in Central Australia.
-Anne lives and works in Darwin.
+Dr Chalmers lives in East Arnhem Land in a small town called Nhulunbuy with her family, and also works in Tennant Creek in Central Australia, while Dr Kleinitz lives and works in Darwin.

-The challenges of the role are not so cut and dry, and almost always centred around communication.
+“I have discovered lots of positive things about the organisation, which opens up lots of opportunities,” she said.
+"The challenges of the role are not so cut and dry and are almost always centred around communication."

-“As GPs we sit in a room and problem solve on our own and when there are issues it is not always the first thing we do to go and find someone else.
-And this is the case for the NT as well because we are so remote”.
+As GPs we sit in a room and problem solve on our own and when there are issues.
+It's not always the first thing we do to go and find someone else, and this is the case for the NT as well because we are so remote.